upgradingdave/camunda-deep-dives/microsoft-teams/README.md

-# How to use Microsoft Teams Connectors (Spring 2025)
+# How to use Microsoft Teams Connectors (Spring 2025, Camunda 8.7)

 ## Create a Microsoft Entra App Registration